izman1234/drt_frontend/README.md

 # DRT Frontend

-The desktop client for the Discord Replacement Tool — an Electron + React application providing a Discord-like chat experience with end-to-end identity verification and real-time communication.
+The desktop client component of the Discord Replacement Tool.
+A self-hosted, privacy-focused chat platform providing a Discord-like experience with real-time messaging / communication, voice channels, and end-to-end identity verification.

+## Disclaimer

+I do not claim to be a expert in security or secure software design.
+This project started as a way to not use Discord after all the age verification and AI stuff and was made for fun.
+On that note, this project may contain many bugs or security vulnerabilities.
+By using it, you expect all risk and responsibility for running or modifying it.

 ## Features